 When the Query Cache is full, and needs to add more queries to the cache, it makes more room in the cache by freeing the least recently used queries from the cache, and then inserting the new queries.
-If this is happening often then you should increase the size of the cache to avoid this constant "swapping".
+If this is happening often, increase the size of the cache to avoid this swapping.